 Eligibility criteria for the programs differ, so program guidance should be consulted.
-Projects in urban areas of 50,000 or more population must be based on a transportation planning process carried out by the MPOs in cooperation with the State and transit operators, and be included in metropolitan plans and programs.
+Projects in urban areas of 50,000 or more population must be based on a transportation planning process, carried out by the MPOs in cooperation with the State and transit operators, and be included in metropolitan plans and programs.
 Projects in nonmetropolitan areas of a State must be consistent with the State's Transportation Plan.
-All projects must also be included in the approved Statewide transportation improvement program (STIP) developed as part of the required Statewide transportation planning process.
+All Federal-aid projects must also be included in the approved Statewide Transportation Improvement Program (STIP) developed as part of the required statewide transportation planning process.
+The Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) must approve the STIP jointly.

-The ADHS is a cost-to-complete program (i.e., sufficient funding is to be provided over time to complete the approved initial construction/upgrading of the system) authorized by Section 201 of the Appalachian Regional Development Act of 1965.
-The Appalachian Regional Commission (ARC) has programmatic oversight responsibilities, which include approval of the location of the corridors and of State-generated estimates of the cost to complete the ADHS.
-The Federal Highway Administration (FHWA) has project-level oversight responsibilities for the ADHS program.
-If the location, scope, and character of proposed ADHS projects are in agreement with the latest approved cost-to-complete estimate and all Federal requirements have been satisfied, FHWA authorizes the work and disburses the ADHS funds.
-FHWA oversees the construction and accepts the ADHS projects upon satisfactory completion of the work.
+The ADHS was a cost-to-complete program (i.e., sufficient funding is to be provided over time to complete the approved initial construction/upgrading of the system) authorized by Section 201 of the Appalachian Regional Development Act of 1965.
+MAP-21 did not provide dedicated funding for the ADHS.
+The Appalachian Regional Commission (ARC) has programmatic oversight responsibilities, which include approval of the location of the corridors and of Stategenerated estimates of the cost to complete the ADHS.
+The FHWA has project-level oversight responsibilities for the ADHS program.
+If the location, scope, and character of proposed ADHS projects are in agreement with the latest approved cost-to-complete estimate and all Federal requirements have been satisfied, FHWA authorizes the work with the ADHS funds.
+FHWA provides full oversight of the ADHS and accepts the ADHS projects upon satisfactory completion of the work.